 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

-I finally got a chance to stay at the Walt Disney World Dolphin Resort last month and I have so much to share about the experience!
+I finally got a chance to stay at the Disney World Dolphin Resort last month and I have so much to share about the experience in this Disney Dolphin Review!

 The Swan and Dolphin are unique hotels at Walt Disney World because they share some of the benefits of on-property Disney resorts but not all.
 And that makes them very confusing when comparing them to other Disney World resorts.